-Sunday September 10th was World Suicide Prevention Day.
+September 10th is World Suicide Prevention Day.
 But of course every day should be suicide prevention day.

 Suicide is a very hard topic to look straight in the eye without turning away.

 The more I’ve sat with youth and listened to their stories, the more I’ve realized that while there may be countless circumstances that can lead to suicidal thinking, they mostly boil down to a few universal human experiences.
 The first is unbearable loneliness.
 You can’t measure it in numbers of Facebook friends, and you often can’t see it from the outside at all.
 It may come from loss or rejection or just a sense of profound isolation.
 Another common experience is unbearable shame.
 There is often no connection between one’s outward achievements and their inner sense of worthiness.
-So the star student and the most popular girl in school may be just as vulnerable to intense shame as anyone else.
-In fact, she may be more vulnerable given the weight of expectations she caries from others and herself.
+So the star student and the most popular in school may be just as vulnerable to intense shame as anyone else.
+In fact, they may be more vulnerable given the weight of expectations they carry from others and themselves.

 Suicide is seen as a solution to a problem of unending pain.
 The difficulty for some suicidal teens is that they can’t identify the nature of the pain precisely or find a different solution.
-Last week I saw a young man who had previously tried to end his life.
-At the time, he knew only two emotional states- ok and suicidal.
-He fortunately got treatment for his depression, including medication, individual and family therapy.
-Over the course of therapy, he and his parents came to understand and accept the full spectrum of emotions.
-So now, if a suicide thought enters his mind, he can ask himself; “what is the feeling behind the thought?
-What situation is producing the feeling” and “how can I resolve the situation or get support?”
+Last week I saw a young person who had previously tried to end his life.
+At the time, they knew only two emotional states: ok and suicidal.
+They fortunately got treatment for his depression, including medication, individual and family therapy.
+Over the course of therapy, they came to understand and accept the full spectrum of emotions.
+So now, if a suicide thought enters their mind, they can ask themselves, “what is the feeling behind the thought?
+What situation is producing the feeling,” and, “how can I resolve the situation or get support?”

 There are many risk factors that we can’t eliminate.
 We can’t take back a child’s history of abuse.
 We can’t take away their family history of suicide.
 We can’t even necessarily cure their mental health disorder or chronic pain.
 But there are antidotes to loneliness and shame.
 When shame instructs a teen to isolate and hide, we can reach out with non-judgment and acceptance.
 We can let them know they are loved just as they are, without need to be healthier, more accomplished or different in any way.
 We can let them know we will be there with them, no matter how painful.
 And we can share stories of healing and hope.

-If you or someone you know is having thoughs of suicide call:
+If you or someone you know is having thoughts of suicide, call: